pulumi/terraform-provider-aws/website/docs/r/api_gateway_rest_api.html.markdown

     # NOTE: The configuration below will satisfy ordering considerations,
     #       but not pick up all future REST API changes.
 More advanced patterns
     #       are possible, such as using the filesha1() function against the
-    #       Terraform configuration file(s) or removing the .id references to
+    #       configuration file(s) or removing the .id references to
     #       calculate a hash against whole resources.
 Be aware that using whole
     #       resources will show a difference after the initial implementation.
     #       It will stabilize to only change when resources change afterwards.